codebar/tutorials/ruby/lesson4/tutorial.md

 vicky = Coach.new("Vicky Ruby", "I want to help people learn coding.") vicky.add_skill("HTML") vicky.add_skill("JavaScript")
-nicole = Coache.new("Nicole McMillan", "I have been programming for 5 years in Ruby and want to spread the love") nicole.add_skill("Ruby")
+nicole = Coach.new("Nicole McMillan", "I have been programming for 5 years in Ruby and want to spread the love") nicole.add_skill("Ruby")

 workshop.add_participant(jane)